andrew henderson menu

 Worst Businesses to Start in the USA

-This list is by no means exhaustive.
-In fact, it barely scratches the surface.
+This list is by no means exhaustive and, truth be told, it barely scratches the surface.

-However, one thing it does make clear is the “type” of business you should steer clear of in the US in 2023.
+However, one thing it does make clear is the type of business you should steer clear of in the US in 2025.

-And that type is any (on-site) service-based business.
+That type is any (on-site) service-based business, also known as a local business.

 If you’re wondering why – read ahead.